svekeman/ays9/templates/ovc/account/README.md

 - g8client: Name of the g8client used to connect to the environment.

-- accountusers: List of usernames that will be authorized.
+- accountusers: List of uservdcs that will be authorized on the account.

 - accountID: The ID of the account. **Filled in automatically, don't specify it in the blueprint**